COVESA/vsomeip/documentation/vsomeipConfiguration.md

 ## 7. Endpoint Queue Sizes

 - **endpoint-queue-limits** (array) - Array to limit the maximum allowed size in bytes of cached outgoing messages per IP and port (message queue size per endpoint).
-If not specified otherwise the allowed queue size is unlimited.
+If not specified otherwise the allowed queue size is `unlimited`.
 The settings in this array only affect external communication.
 To limit the local queue size `endpoint-queue-limit-local` can be used.
     - **unicast**
         - `On client side`: The IP of the remote service for which the queue size of sent requests should be limited.
         - `On service side`: The IP of the offered service for which the queue size for sent responses should be limited.
 This IP address is therefore identical to the IP address specified via unicast setting on top level of the json file.